SuperFlyTV/SuperConductor/README.md

 SuperConductor has some native dependencies which need to be (re)built from source.
 This requires a full Node.js native module compiler toolchain, including Python 3.

 On Windows, modern versions of the Node.js installer come with all the necessary build tools, and no further action is required.
+If you have issues with Python, install [Python 3](https://www.python.org/downloads/).

 On Linux, install the `build-essential` package and then install Python 3.